 Once you’ve found your potential candidate, invite them to your home for a “trial” day.
 Show your perspective nanny around, introduce your child to him/her, and make sure that there’s ample time to watch your future nanny interact with your baby.
 Notice how he/she plays with your child, and notice how your child reacts.
 Some children are more apprehensive with new folks, but watching from a close-distance can give you a good sense.
 If things are going well, step out of the room for a couple of minutes.
 I like to pop in and out, unannounced, so that I can see the interactions without anyone feeling like they’re on display.
 Again, trust your intuition!
 If you feel comfortable and your child seems happy, then it’s a good match.

 Don’t forget the details!
 Nanny taxes, benefits, etc.

 There are also many websites that can help you calculate nanny gross pay, taxes, and benefits if you wish to provide these options.
-Care.com, Breedlove, and 4nannytaxes are just a few.
+Care.com or 4nannytaxes are two.
 Deciding whether or not to provide benefits, etc is a personal choice.
 If you plan to abide by the law, then it’s a must to write a formal contract that takes into account gross pay, tax deductions, benefits, paid vacation time, etc.

 How to find a Childcare/Daycare Center